vuongvu1/today-i-learned/content/post/async-vs-defer-attributes.md

 # <script>

-The HTML file will be parsed until the script file is hit, at that point parsing will stop and a request will be made to fetch the file (if it’s external).
+The HTML file will be parsed until the script file is hit, at that point parsing will stop and a request will be made to fetch the file.
 The script will then be executed before parsing is resumed.

 # <script async>